 If you’ve ever watched trees in a storm, you know that it can be scary.

-In the humid summer months, a sunny day can turn into a violent and windy thunderstorm in a matter of minutes.
+A sunny day can turn into a violent and windy thunderstorm in a matter of minutes.
 Menacing black clouds creep in quickly, bringing strong winds that push the trees around, swaying them back and forth and carrying away leaves and small branches with ease.
 Hurricanes, though more predictable, can come on just as fast and with even more force.

 Trees are used as a gauge for defining how powerful a storm is, not only to the average person, but in meteorological storm categories and wind measurement.
 The intensity of a storm can be determined by observing the wind in the trees, how it moves the branches and if it is strong enough to uproot even the grandest of oaks.